neilg63/dynamic-token/README.md

 ## Comparison with other authentication systems
 - **Static tokens** Many microservices use a single static token.
 While this may ward off anonymous users, they can be easily inetercepted by analysing network requests sent from the browser to the backend.
 - **Access key and client secrets** These are best suited to Web services open to a wide range of consumers on different platforms.
 The credentials are exposed directly in the header, payload or query string credentials.
 Access tokens may need to be checked against a local database.
-- In *OAuth 2.0*, the client initially presents its static API key to the authorization server to initiate the authentication process.
-After successful authentication, the authorization server issues an access token to the client.
+- In **OAuth 2.0**, the client initially presents its static API key to the server to start the authentication process.
+If successful, the authorisation server issues an access token to the client.
 This access token serves as a credential that the client can use to access protected resources on behalf of the user.
-- By contrast, dynamic tokens can restrict access to a select group of clients with non-reusable tokens without the need for a handshake.
+- **Dynamic tokens**, by contrast, can restrict access to a select group of clients with non-reusable tokens without the need for a handshake or database queries.
 If user-specific authentication is required, embedded UUIDs can be used for a second database-driven authorisation step.

 ### Obfuscation rather than one-way encyrption
 As base-64 encoding is very common, it would be possible to decode a dynamic token and through brute force guess which parts may be the shared API token by comparing two generated dynamic tokens via a standard base-64 decoding function.
 However, potential hackers would still need to guess how to decode and reassemble the timestamp and exclude random control characters.